cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/restoring-root-filesystem/removing-palera1n.md

 :::
 2. Run `./palera1n --force-revert`
-   - If you're using rootful/semi-tethered palera1n, add the `-f` flag to the end of the command
+   - If you're using rootful palera1n, add the `-f` flag to the end of the command

 Your device should boot into iOS, and you can use the device as normal.